Package Torello.Java

 in theIterator

-to the file named by parameter'fName'
+that it produces to the file specified by File-Name parameter'fName'

-NOTE: in this function a newline('\n')
+In this function a newline('\n')

 character is not appended to the end of eachjava.lang.String